 We continue to educate the community about the need to ensure that all LGBTQ prisoners are housed in safe and secure locations consistent with their gender identity.
 We continue to work on adding a third gender marker to state issued IDs and birth certificates, and to educate on the need for increased data collection on LGBTQ health outcomes.

 We frequently offer testimony before special legislative committees in support of our Champions Agenda.
 We offered testimony on the Transgender Equal Access Bill before the Joint Committee on the Judiciary.
 We also offered testimony on An Act Providing Housing and Support Services for Unaccompanied Homeless Youth before the Committee on Children, Families, and Persons With Disabilities and testimony on An Act Relative To Abusive Practices To Change Sexual Orientation or Gender Identity in Minors before the Committee on Children, Families, and Persons With Disabilities.

 Over the past sixteen years, MassEquallity has grown into one of the most well-respected social justice organizations in the region with deep relationships in the State House and the broader community.

 The 2021 LGBTQ Champions Agenda

-From funding to serve unaccompanied homeless youth, to preventing HIV infection, to combating domestic violence, there is still more work to do.
-MassEquality supports the following budget items that will directly impact the LGBTQ community.
-Learn more about our LGBTQ Champions Budget Agenda for FY 2015.
+From transgender equality to important protections for LGBTQ youth and seniors, there's still more work to do!
+MassEquality supports the following bills that will directly impact the LGBTQ community.
+Read more here about our LGBTQ Champions Agenda for the 2023-2024 legislative session.